 Sniffing is mental enrichment

-Now, another important reason why dogs love to sniff is because it acts as mental enrichment.
+Now, another important reason why dogs love to sniff is because it’s mental enrichment.

-Sniffing on walks is basically like reading the papers or hearing the neighborhood gossip.
+Sniffing on walks is basically the dog version of reading the papers or hearing the neighborhood gossip.
 Not only is it fun and entertaining, but it’s also relaxing and interesting.
 Who wouldn’t want to know the latest gossip of their furry neighborhood?

 You can actually use this to your advantage.
 Sniffing provides mental stimulation for your dog, which helps him to get from hyper to relaxed in minutes!